hannah-robinson/my_docs/Shopify/Add an extension to somebody else's Shopify app.md

 # > <app that has shopify.app.toml after it> (shopify.app.toml)

 npm run dev
-# You can see in the shopify.app.toml file (and the app's Confluence doc) which store is being used as the dev store for app testing
+# You can see in the shopify.app.toml file (and the app's Confluence doc) which store is being used as the dev store for app testing.
-# When yoou run this command, Shopify CLI will create the app's `.env` file for you and populate its contents
+#  When you run this command, Shopify CLI will create the app's `.env` file for you and populate its contents
 ```

+## Deploying

 Get approval from PM/AM for push live.
 Only after you have approval for push live can you merge your work into master.
 After you've merged into master, deploy as below.